regrimwood/backend-technical-challenge/README.md

 ## Constraints
 - Use a node.js framework of your choice (we use fastify).
+- Use a database of your choice (any model).
-- Use git version control
+- Use git version control.
 - Write Unit tests etc where appropriate.

 ## Requirements